pogJames/notes/authentication-protocols.md

 ### Improving UX
 **SSO** ~ authentication mechanism that allows users to access multiple applications and websites using a single set of login credentials
+> For example, if you log in to a Google service such as Gmail, you are automatically authenticated to YouTube, AdSense, Google Analytics, and other Google apps.
+Likewise, if you log out of your Gmail or other Google apps, you are automatically logged out of all the apps; this is known as Single Logout
 - Initial Login: You sign in once to a central authentication server (an "identity provider").
 - Token Issuance: The server verifies you and issues a secure token or certificate.
 - Seamless Access: When you try to access another connected application, it uses that token to verify you, granting immediate access without asking for a password again